MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-overview.md

 People often use various devices and operating systems at work.
 For example, many companies use computers running Windows, macOS, or Linux, and mobile devices running iOS or Android OS.

-Initially, Microsoft Defender for business supports Windows 10 devices only; however, we are planning to support other operating systems in the future.
+Initially, Microsoft Defender for Business supports Windows 10 devices only; however, we are planning to support other operating systems in the future.

 To learn more, see [Defender for Endpoint (Windows)](../defender-endpoint/microsoft-defender-endpoint.md).